SymfonyCasts/design-patterns/sfcasts/factory.md

     }
 }
 ```
-(this code block can appear on screen as soon as the abstract factory is mentioned)

-Depending on the application you can choose what factory will be used based on some config, or
+Depending on the application, we can choose which factory will be used based on
-swap the factory at runtime based on some event.
-In our game, we could change the weapons
+some config, or *swap* the factory at runtime based on some event.
+In our game,
-factory whenever the game level changes.
-That would make it more exciting!
+we could change the weapons factory whenever the game level changes, which would
+*definitely* make things more exciting.

 ## Creating an AttackType Factory

-Alright!
-It's time to put the factory pattern in action.
-We'll start by creating
+All right!
+It's time to see the Factory pattern in action!
+We'll start by
-the simplest factory possible and then promote it into an *abstract factory*.
-In our
+creating the *simplest* factory possible, and then we'll *promote* it to an
-application we create `AttackType` objects in a couple of places.
-One place is the `CharacterBuilder`,
+*abstract* factory.
+We've already created `AttackType` objects in a few places
+in our application.
+One of them is in the `CharacterBuilder`.
+Open that up and
-open it up and look for the `createAttackType()` method, look at the `match` statement,
+find the `createAttackType()` method.
+If we look at the `match` statement, we
-we create `AttackType` objects based on some string.
-Now open `GammeInfoCommand`, at the bottom
+see that we're creating `AttackType` objects based on a string input.
+So,
+we're using the *single method* variant.
+If we open `GammeInfoCommand`,
-we have the same `match` statement, this type of duplicate code is not ideal because
+at the bottom... we have the *same* `match` statement.
+This duplicate code
-if we'd want to add a new `AttackType` or change the constructor arguments, we'd need to find
+isn't *super* ideal because if we ever want to add a *new* `AttackType` or change
+the constructor arguments, we would have to find and update *all* of the places
-and update all the places where we instantiate them.
-In big applications, this would
+we instantiate them.
+In larger applications, this process would be error-prone
-be a time-consuming and error-prone task.
+and take a *ton* of time.

+Surely there's a better way, right?
+There *is*!
+We're going to refactor this
-Ok, let's do it better and refactor this code with a factory.
-Copy
-this `match` statement code, then inside the `src/` directory create a folder named `Factory/`,
+code with a *factory*.
+Copy this `match` statement code, and inside the `src/`
-and inside that add a new PHP class, name it `AttackTypeFactory`.
-Good, now we need
+directory, create a folder called `Factory/`.
+Inside *that*, add a new PHP
+class, and we'll call it `AttackTypeFactory`.
+Awesome!
+Now we need a method that
-a method to create `AttackType` objects, write `public function create()` with
+will create `AttackType` objects.
+Write `public function create()`, give it a
-a `string $type` argument, and it will return `AttackType` objects.
-Inside `create()` paste
+`string $type` argument, and make it return `AttackType` objects.
+In `create()`,
-the code and rename the variable to `$type`.
+paste the code and rename the variable to `$type`.

-What we've done may look insignificant, but we've accomplished a lot because we've encapsulated
+Okay, what we've done so far may *seem* insignificant, but we've accomplished
-how `AttackType` objects are created throughout our application, and if that's not
+*a lot*.
+We've encapsulated *how* `AttackType` objects are created *throughout* our
-cool enough, we've set the foundation for handling families of `AttackTypes`.
+application and, as a bonus, we also set the foundation for handling *families*
-More on that soon.
+of `AttackTypes`.
+We'll talk about that more later on.

-Ok, the next step is to inject the `AttackTypeFactory` into the `CharacterBuilder`.
+The *next* step is to inject the `AttackTypeFactory` into the
-Open it up, and at the top add a constructor with
+`CharacterBuilder`.
+Open that up and, at the top, add a constructor with an
-an argument `private readonly AttackTypeFactory $attackTypeFactory`.
+argument - `private readonly AttackTypeFactory $attackTypeFactory`.
 Then, find
-the `buildCharacter()` method, there's where we call `createAttackType()`.
+the `buildCharacter()` method.
+That's where we call `createAttackType()`.
+I'll
-I'll split it into multiple lines to make it more readable.
-And now,
+split that onto multiple lines so it's easier to read.
+And now, replace
+`createAttackType()` with `$this->attackTypeFactory->create()`. *Perfect*!
+Let's
+do the same thing in `GameInfoCommand`.
+Open that... and add a constructor.
+We can let PhpStorm auto-generate that for us so it automatically adds the
+`parent` call. *Then* we'll inject the *factory* - `private readonly AttackTypeFactory $attackTypeFactory`.
+*Finally*, scroll down, find the `computeAverageDamage()` method... and once again,
 replace `createAttackType()` with `$this->attackTypeFactory->create()`.
-Perfect!
-Let's do the same in `GameInfoCommand`.
-Open it up, and add a constructor,
-I'll let PhpStorm to auto-generate it for me so it adds the `parent` call, then
-inject the factory `private readonly AttackTypeFactory $attackTypeFactory`.
-Lastly, scroll down and find the `computeAverageDamage()` method, there's where
-we call `createAttackType()` and replace it with `$this->attackTypeFactory->create()`.
+Awesome!

-Perfect!
-We're ready to give it a try.
-Spin over to your terminal but this time
+I think we're ready to give this a try!
+Spin over to your terminal and,
-run the `GameInfoCommand`
+*this time*, run the `GameInfoCommand`:

 ```terminal
 php bin/console app:game:info
 ```

-Yes!
+And... *yes*!
 This is great!
-We can see information about out character classes and their weapons.
+We can see information about our character classes
-Celebrate by removing the duplicated code from the `CharacterBuilder` and `GameInfoCommand`.
+*and* their weapons.
+Let's celebrate by removing all of the duplicated code from

-Ok!
-We've successfully implemented the factory pattern, but a very simple one.
-Let's
+`CharacterBuilder` and `GameInfoCommand`.

+All right!
+We've *successfully* implemented the Factory pattern!
+This was the
+*simplest* variation of the pattern, so *next*, let's kick things up a notch and
-take it to the next level and handle families of `AttackTypes` with an *abstract factory*.
+handle *families* of `AttackTypes` with an *abstract factory*.
-That's next!